hacks-guide/Guide_Vita/docs/using-henlo.md

 ### Required Reading

 The HENlo exploit chain for the PS Vita (TV) allows for the installation of homebrew applications to the LiveArea Screen.
-It is compatible with the firmware versions 3.65 to 3.74.
+It is compatible with the firmware versions 3.65, 3.68, and 3.74.

 Note that the HENlo chain is not "persistent" (meaning it does not remain installed after a reboot).
 Fortunately, this is only a temporary restriction until HENkaku Ensō is installed on the next page.